IBM/event-streams/_docs/02-installing/10-upgrading.md

 <!--## Using the CLI-->

 1. Ensure you have the latest helm chart version available on your local file system.\\
-   - To download the charts using the UI, follow the instructions [here](../../administering/helm-upgrade-command/).
+   - You can [retrieve](../../administering/helm-upgrade-command/) the charts from the UI.
-   - If you [downloaded](../../installing/downloading/) the archive from IBM Passport Advantage, the chart file is included in the archive.
+   - Alternatively, if you [downloaded](../../installing/downloading/) the archive from IBM Passport Advantage, the chart file is included in the archive.
 Ensure it is available to your {{site.data.reuse.icp}} instance.
 2. {{site.data.reuse.icp_cli_login}}\\
    **Important:** You must have the Cluster Administrator role to install the chart.
 3. Optional: Due to a known defect in the Kafka health check, the upgrade process creates a short outage period whilst the upgrade takes place where messages cannot be sent to topics.
 If you want to avoid an outage, follow these steps to upgrade the health check before upgrading {{site.data.reuse.short_name}}:\\